marlonvets/DSTI_DevopsProject/README.md

 ## Installation

 This application is written on NodeJS and it uses Redis database.
+ 1. Provided requirements above are satisfied.
+ 2. Download the package from the git repo [git repo](https://github.com/marlonvets/DSTI_DevopsProject.git) The app can be deployed in a any of the ways below.

+ ### Vagrant & Ansible

 1. [Install NodeJS](https://nodejs.org/en/download/)